-Everest maintains an active Career Services office to assist graduates in locating entry-level, educationally related career opportunities.
-The Career Services office works directly with business, industry, and advisory board members to assist all students with access to the marketplace.
+Everest maintains an active Career Services Office to assist graduates in locating entry-level, educationally related career opportunities.
+The Career Services Department works directly with business, industry, and advisory board members to assist all students with access to the marketplace.
 Everest does not, in any way, guarantee employment.
-It is the goal of the career services office to help all students realize a high degree of personal and professional development and successful employment.
+It is the goal of the Career Services Department to help all students realize a high degree of personal and professional development and successful employment.
 Specific information on job opportunities and basic criteria applicable to all students and graduates utilizing placement services is available by contacting the Career Services Office.